RyanClementsHax/notes/cloud/aws/ec2.md

   - A: arm based workloads
   - U: bare metal

+## Networking
+- ENI (Elastic Network Interface)
+  - virtual network card for ec2 instances
+  - it allows
+    - a primary private IPv4 addr from the IPv4 addr range of your vpc
+    - one or more secondary private IPv4 addresses from the IPv4 address range of your vpc
+    - one elastic IP address (IPv4) per private IPv4 address
+    - one public IPv4 address
+    - one or more IPv6 addresses
+    - one or more security groups
+    - a MAC address
+    - a src/dest check flag
+    - a description
+  - scenarios
+    - create a mgmt network
+    - use network and security appliances in your vpc
+    - create dual-homed instances with norkloads/roles on distinct subnets
+      - like one for logging and another for production traffic
+    - create a low-budget, high-availability solution
+- EN (Enhanced Networking)
+  - single root I/O virtualization (SR-IOV) to provide high-performance networking capabilities on supported instance types
+  - SR-IOV is a method of device virtualization that provides higher I/O performance and lower CPU utilization when compared to traditional virtualized network interfaces
+  - enhanced networking provides higher bandwidth, higher packet per second (PPS) performance, and consistently lower inter-instance latencies
+  - there is no additional charge for using enhanced networking
+  - use where you want good network performance
+  - can be enabled using
+    - ENA (Elastic Network Adapter)
+      - supports network speeds of up to 100 Gbps for supported instance types
+    - Intel 825999 VF (Virtual Function) interface
+      - supports network speeds of up to 10 Gbps for supported instance types
+      - typically used on older instances
+    - probably want to choose ENA over the VF option in every circumstance
+- EFA (Elastic Fabric Adapter)
+  - network device that you can attach to you  ec2 instance to accelerate HPC (High Performance Computing) and machine learning applications
+  - lower and more consistent latency and higher throughput than the TCP transport used in cloud-based HPC systems
+  - can use OS-bypass
+    - enables HPC and machine learning applications to bypass the OS kernel and communicate directly with the EFA device
+    - makes it a lot faster with a lot lower latency
+    - not supported with windows, only linux
+  -

 ## EFS (Elastic File Share)
 - the aws cloud offering for a file share
 - petabyte scale